 As a freelancer, Daniella works as a market consultant for Collect, the leading international art fair for contemporary craft and design, presented by the Crafts Council at Somerset House in London and is a Contributor to artisanal journey maker Rue Pigalle, Toronto.

 With the benefit of an extensive network, Daniella works independently and in collaboration with other individuals or companies on: Project Management, Events Management/Consultation, Marketing/PR, VIP and Talks Programmes.

-Daniella sits on the panel for the Young Masters Maylis Grand Ceramics Prize presented by Cynthia Corbett Gallery and was a Ceramics judge on the Woman's Hour Craft Prize 2017 - a BBC, Crafts Council and V&A initiative.
-Daniella studied Ceramics at Central Saint Martins, University of the Arts London
+Daniella sits on the panel for the Young Masters Maylis Grand Ceramics Prize presented by Cynthia Corbett Gallery biannually and supports the Cluster Crafts Jewellery Residency as a market specialist.
+Her writing includes contributions to CRAFTS and Ceramic Review magazines as well as Rue Pigalle.
+Previously Daniella was a Ceramics judge on the Woman's Hour Craft Prize 2017 - a BBC, Crafts Council and V&A initiative and she has been a mentor for the Crafts Council's Hot House programme.

 Dialogues Through Time, Basel, Switzerland 2018 in association with Nadine Vischer Klein and Brian Kennedy Curation.
 Ring in view by Hans Stofer, courtesy Gallery SO, UK/Switzerland. ©Prismago, Photography: Moritz Herzog